NHG Health

-The National Healthcare Group (NHG) is a group of healthcare institutions in Singapore.
-The group was formed in 2000 and operates several hospitals, national specialty centres, and polyclinics.
-Tan Tock Seng Hospital is the largest hospital in the group and serves as the flagship hospital for the cluster.
+NHG Health, formerly known as National Healthcare Group, is a group of healthcare institutions located in Singapore.
+Established in 2000, the group consists of three public hospitals, one community hospital, and a network of nine polyclinics.
+Tan Tock Seng Hospital is the largest hospital in the group and serves as the flagship hospital for the group.
+As the Regional Health Manager for 1.5 million residents in Central and North Singapore, NHG Health collaborates with private general practices, public and community health and social care providers to keep residents well and healthy.

 History

-In November 1999, then-Minister for Health Lim Hng Kiang announced that Singapore's public healthcare institutions would be reorganised into two delivery networks, or clusters.
-In October 2000, the formation of the two clusters - National Healthcare Group and SingHealth - were officially completed.
-NHG offers health care service which is reachable and continuous, economical, and wide-ranging.
-The core values of the National health care group are that its people-centric, ethical, and responsible as well as have empathy toward the community and its members.
+In November 1999, Minister for Health Lim Hng Kiang announced that Singapore's public healthcare institutions would be reorganized into two delivery networks, or clusters.
+In October 2000, the formation of the two clusters - National Healthcare Group and SingHealth - was officially completed.
+National Healthcare Group reports that it offers accessible, continuous, economical, and wide-ranging health care service.
+The stated core values of the National health care group are that it's "people-centric, ethical, responsible, and has empathy toward the community and its members".